-TPEN remains profitable, reporting total comprehensive income for the year of £0.7m (2020: £0.4m).
-Total equity in the financial statements increased from £22.8m at 31 December 2020 to £23.5m at 31 December 2021 following inclusion of retained earnings of £0.7m for the year ended 31 December 2021.
+TPEN remains profitable, reporting total comprehensive income for the year of £1.2m (2021: £0.7m).
+Profitability has increased year on year due to TPEN benefitting from a reduction in fee rates being implemented on intra group agreements.
+Total equity in the financial statements increased from £23.5m at 31 December 2021 to £24.7m at 31 December 2022 following inclusion of retained earnings of £1.2m for the year ended 31 December 2022.